Durham-Orange Light Rail Transit Project

 As a reminder, federal funding for this project can be up to 50% of the total project cost.
 In 2011 and 2012, voters in Durham and Orange counties approved a one‐half cent sales tax to provide funding for the project, along with vehicle registration fees, and a portion of vehicle rental taxes.
 The project is eligible to again be scored to receive state funding in later funding prioritizations.

-GoTriangle is committed to working with our partners to identify additional funding sources to help complete the D‐O LRT Project.
+GoTriangle will continue to work with leaders from our local governments, universities, health care centers and businesses who constitute a Funding and Community Collaborative to identify additional funding sources to help complete the D‐O LRT Project.

 You can learn more about the project with resources below: